 Silk Jacket Gin

-Silk Jacket Naval Strength Compound Gin
+Silk Jacket Naval Strength Compound Gin becomes

 “The Brown Gin” – A Whiskey Lover’s Complex Sipping Gin